DavidKe410/Tunnel-Vision/README.md

 TODO:
 1. Create the structure around FV components
 2. Test components and create calibration or initial setup procedures?
+3. Test Telemetry radio with all other components
+4. Test all sensing devices, recording all data, and see sampling rate

 Notes:
 1. Finished CADing potential FV control parts and layed most of them out in a possible configuration